From academic advising to assistance with course work, Kansas State University supports your success as a student and beyond.

 Get your footing

 Taking simple steps to take care of yourself can give you a boost in both your academic and personal lives.
-K-State Counseling Services offers tips on managing your time, nixing exam anxiety and relieving stress.
+K-State Counseling Services offers many online resources, from tips on managing your time to free programs over academic anxiety.